Attention to Detail (album): Singles

 The album's lead single, "Tender", featuring Tekno, was released on 12 October 2016.
 It is one of the album's bonus tracks.
 The music video for "Tender" was released on 23 November 2016 and directed by Patrick Elis.
 Another one of the album's bonus tracks, "Romantic Call", was released on 9 March 2017 as the album's second single.
 The accompanying music video was directed by Director Ace and Zacky Madar.
 "Desire", another bonus track off the album was released as Attention to Details third single on 18 April 2017.
 The Mystro-produced "We Go Party" featuring Olamide was released as the album's fourth single.
-The Owambe-themed music video for "We Go Party" was directed by Unlimited L.A and featured cameos from the likes of DJ Jimmy Jatt and Iyabo Ojo.
+The Owanbe-themed music video for "We Go Party" was directed by Unlimited L.A and featured cameos from the likes of DJ Jimmy Jatt and Iyabo Ojo.
 The album's fifth single "Vanessa" was released on 9 August 2017, alongside its music video.
 "Vanessa" was produced by Mystro.
 The sixth single "Dance" featuring Phyno was released on 13 September 2017; its music video was directed by Clarence Peters.
 The seventh and final single "Whine for Me" features Kenyan afropop band Sauti Sol and was released on 26 October 2017, alongside its music video.